Gaurav-Chavan/Basic-Level-Hackathons/Data_Science/readme.md

-# Hacakthon Name ----- Domain
+# Hacakthon Name -----  | Domain|

+_For each hackthon, I have clustered them according to their domain.
+Some hackathon had their data anaonymized, so just mere Model Building and Analysis was required._

 1. Building Business Model for Insurance Data           ---- * Insurance *
 2. Club Mahindra Data Olympic                           ---- * Hotel | Inventory Management | Campaign Analytics *